 2. Junior Member

 Eligible members earned their Master's degree (or equivalent degree) not earlier than five years prior to application.
-Requests for application need to be supplemented by a support letter written by a regular ABCD member.
+The application will required an endorsement by a regular ABCD member.

 ➼ Yearly membership can be renewed for up to five years.
 Starting from January 1, 2016, there will be a yearly membership fee of 15 €.